cocos3d/cocos3d/README.md

 	to one of (`v3`, `v2`, or `v1`), which will link the Cocos3D demo apps to the Cocos2D Xcode template libraries that were most recently installed.
-When using this format, you must have previously installed the corresponding version of Cocos2D. **This option is not available with Cocos2D 3.2 and later because, as of Cocos2D 3.2, Xcode template projects are no longer available.**
+When using this format, you must have previously installed the corresponding version of Cocos2D. **This option is not available with Cocos2D 3.2 because, as of Cocos2D 3.2, Xcode template projects are no longer available.**

 	If you encounter errors during installation, it's typically because you are trying to run the installer without first navigating to the Cocos3D distribution directory.